Siphon880gh/devbrain/Web Development/3. New Generation (2013) - Node, React, Express, Svelte/react/Performance - Cleanup when unmounting using useEffect.md

 ```

 Return a function in useEffect to have React run it when the DOM is unmounted.
 This could clean up memory spills in a single page application (otherwise, app risks getting laggier over time).

+---

+So: useEffect takes an optional return function that cleans up code.
+For example, emptying the fields on a webpage showing report details.
+Equivalent to componentWillUnmount